simonerigoni/pareto_distribution_bet_game/README.md

 * [Numpy](https://numpy.org/)
 * [matplotlib](https://pypi.org/project/matplotlib/)

+## Pre-commit

+[Pre-commit](https://pre-commit.com/) is a framework for managing and maintaining multi-language pre-commit hooks.
+A pre-commit hook is a script that runs before a commit operation in a version control system.
+This allows to shift left code quality checks.

+To launch the pre-commit hooks without an actual commit `pre-commit run`.

+## Data

+Have a look at the `data` folder and its [DATA.md](data/DATA.md) file.

+## Testing

+No test implemented.

 ## Running the code

 The code is provided in the form of a [Jupyter](https://jupyter.org/) Notebook `bet_game.ipynb`